tintinrevient/joints-data/README.md

 ## Visualize average contour superimposed on COCO people

-Execute the following command to superimpose the average contour of `Paul Gauguin` to the COCO person, which is based on `output/contour.csv`:
+Execute the following command to superimpose the average contour of `Paul Gauguin` (:art: magenta) to the COCO person, which is based on `output/contour.csv`:

 ```bash
 python visualize_rect_segm_coco.py --image 54931 --gender woman --artist "Paul Gauguin"